Striped hyena have a bad rep.

 Brown hyena are incredibly rare, with just a few isolated populations across southern Africa.
 Spotting one of these would be the top of almost any safari connoisseur’s list.

 These incredible animals used to be widespread, especially across the Middle East.
-They are mentioned in early Hebrew versions of the bible, referred to as zevoa or tzebua.
-Literally translated this means “howling creature.”
+Early Hebrew versions of the Bible mention them.

 Or see the original version of Jeremiah 12:9 – “Is my heritage to me like a hyena’s lair?
 Go assemble all the wild beasts, bring them to devour.”

 Many cultures believe that striped hyenas rob graves, scavenging on dead carcasses deep in the night.
 This, of course, is little more than a fanciful tale.

-This took place in Turkey, where stones were placed on top of war graves to prevent hyenas from digging out bodies.
-The behaviour was also widely reported during war in Lebanon.
+This took place in Turkey, where people placed stones on top of war graves to prevent hyenas from digging out bodies.
+The behavior was also widely reported during wars in Lebanon.

 It is natural for an expert scavenger to find a mass grave and feed on the corpses.

-In certain Arab cultures it’s believed that striped hyena can cast spells on people, before eating them alive in a cave.
+In certain Arab cultures, it’s believed that striped hyena can cast spells on people before eating them alive in a cave.

 Folklore suggests that witches ride on the back of striped hyena.
 When the carnivore scavenges a human carcass, the witch devours the soul of the deceased.

-5. They are not vampires
+Striped hyenas are not vampires

-Even worse, old Persian folklore considered these animals to be vampires.
-After mesmerising their victims using a pungent smelling liquid (see number 18), the hyena would suck blood from their necks.
+After mesmerizing their victims using a pungent-smelling liquid, the hyena would suck blood from their necks.

-6. Striped hyena parts are used in traditional medicine
+Striped hyena parts feature in traditional medicines

 Being touched by the devil is pretty powerful stuff, or so certain cultures believe.

 The feet and brains have special powers that only a traditional doctor can know about.

 Their skins are also revered and can fetch a lot of money on the black market.
-For example, the fur is considered an irresistible charm in Iranian folklore, forcing everyone to yield to its owner.
+For example, the fur is an irresistible charm in Iranian folklore, forcing everyone to yield to its owner.

 Here are some other examples of striped hyena parts being used in folklore magic: